woojiahao/torrent.go/README.md

 5. Client and peer will communciate in an alternating fashion
 6. If the client already has some pieces of the file, it can send a `bitfield` request to the peer; this request informs the peer of the bits that it already has

+Ideally, the moment the client establishes the connection with the peer, it will inform the peer that it is interested and is not choked.
+Then, begin to request for the pieces of data.
+Once a piece is received, the client will use the pieces bytes from the torrent file to verify if the received piece has a SHA1 hash that is matches the `.torrent` file.
+Once verified, the client can inform the peer that it has the piece via a `have` request.
+Repeat the request process while the client remains interested and the peer remains unchoked.

 ## References